Italian Turkey Quinoa Meatloaf

 My family and my husband’s family both have a history of heart disease.
 It is almost hard to find a family that doesn’t.
 Ever since having kids, I find it even more imperative to protect my heart and my health.
 I want to be around for a long, long, long time.
 For my kids, for my husband, and for myself too.
 I selfishly want to see my children grow old, but I also know that they need me in their life.

 I might occasionally (or more than occasionally) indulge in a big juicy burger or a bowl of ice cream, but I do try to make healthy choices and remember the phrase, “everything in moderation.”

 One of the big things we do to protect our health and hearts is to eat lean meats such as turkey and lots of whole grains such as quinoa.
 This quinoa meatloaf fits the bill!
-I serve it with whole grain pasta and sautéed spinach.
+I serve it with whole grain pasta, marinara sauce, and sautéed spinach.
 Easy dinner that you can feel great about.

-However, here’ s a confession: Even though I’m no longer pregnant, and I’m not feeling nauseous, I am still a liiiiiiiittle bit lazy.
+However, here’s a confession: Even though I’m no longer pregnant, and I’m not feeling nauseous, I am still a little bit lazy.

 Just a little.